Mala-Zedik/mala-zedik.github.io/content/posts/brighter-shores-early-look/index.md

 ## Episodic in Nature
 The main story for Brighter Shores will be released in episodes.
-> "Progress update: We are planning on launching our big game with 4 episodes to start with.
+> Progress update: We are planning on launching our big game with 4 episodes to start with.
 The first 3 episodes are very playable now and just need a bit more testing/tuning.
-I am working on episode 4 now..."
+I am working on episode 4 now...
 > - Andrew Gower: [Twitter Post](https://x.com/AndrewCGower/status/1725549202787258470)

-> "Each episode features its own unique side quests, professions and lands, as well as advancing the central story."
+> Each episode features its own unique side quests, professions and lands, as well as advancing the central story.
 > - Public Source:[Steam Page](https://store.steampowered.com/app/2791440/Brighter_Shores/)

 ## Professions